Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Theoretical analysis of GAB divergence

-Additionally, if we have two characteristic functions $\psi_1$ and $\psi_2$ corresponding to two different GAB divergence measures, we can also combine them to construct new classes of GAB divergence. \begin{enumerate} \item By the necessary conditions given in Section~\ref{sec:gab-char}, we know that the corresponding $\Psi_1$ and $\Psi_2$ will be increasing and convex functions.
+Additionally, if we have two generating functions $\psi_1$ and $\psi_2$ corresponding to two different GAB divergence measures, we can also combine them to construct new classes of GAB divergences, resulting in a blended class of divergences; see~\cite{kuus2003blended} and~\cite{kuchibhotla2019statistical} for related divergences existing in the literature. \begin{enumerate} \item By the necessary conditions given in Section~\ref{sec:gab-char}, we know that the corresponding $\Psi_1$ and $\Psi_2$ will be increasing and convex functions.
 Clearly, any linear combination of them with positive coefficients will also be increasing and convex.
 This means, for any $c_1, c_2 > 0$, $\psi := c_1 \psi_1 + c_2 \psi_2$ leads to a valid GAB divergence.
-One can also establish this by direct verification based on the form~\eqref{eqn:defn-gab-div}. \item A slightly nontrivial way to combine $\Psi_1$ and $\Psi_2$ is to consider their composition.
+One can also establish this by direct verification based on the form~\eqref{eqn:defn-gab-div}. \item Another way to combine $\Psi_1$ and $\Psi_2$ is to consider their composition.
 Since the composition $\Psi_1 \circ \Psi_2$ is also increasing and convex, it follows that $\psi(x) := \Psi_1(\psi_2(x))$ is a valid characterizing function. \end{enumerate}

-A general way to build a valid characterizing function is to begin with a density function $f(x)$, and take $\Psi(x) = \int_{-\infty}^x F(t)dt$ where $F(x)$ is the corresponding cumulative distribution function.
-Note that, $\Psi(\cdot)$ is increasing and convex by construction.
-With this choice, we take the characterizing function $\psi(x) = \Psi(\ln(x)) = \int_{-\infty}^{\ln(x)} F(t)dt$.
-For example, for the Dirac delta distribution at $x = 0$, the resulting $\psi$ becomes $\ln(x)$, leading to the logarithmic AB divergence.
-To illustrate more examples, starting with the exponential distribution, we obtain